adobe/aem-core-cif-components/ui.apps/src/main/content/jcr_root/apps/core/cif/components/commerce/productteaser/v1/productteaser/README.md

 1. `./selection` - identifies the product to be displayed.
 2. `./cta` - defines the call to action of the product teaser, may one of `add-to-card`, `details` or empty.
 3. `./ctaText` - defines a text that overwrites the default call to action label.
+4. `./linkTarget` - defines the link target of the links generated for the component.
-4. `./id` - defines the component HTML ID attribute.
+5. `./id` - defines the component HTML ID attribute.

 ## BEM Description